Stillwater · Chalk · Welsh Marches / Herefordshire

 When

-The hawthorn fly is on.
+The buzzer is on.
+Murrough may also come into play as the day warms.
 Drift conditions look good — cover the wind lanes.

 Where